Goofy foot or regular foot?

 Other than that, it doesn’t matter.

 However, you will definitely notice a difference if you try to ride with a snowboarding stance that is not suited to you.

 If your right foot is your dominant one, for instance, then placing it behind you will allow you to generate more speed on the slope and more verticality when performing tricks.
-It’s also the leg that you will hang off the back of the board and use to slow or stop, and if it’s your dominant one, those stops will be easier.

 If you’re a soccer fan or have played kicker in football, there’s a good chance you already know what your dominant leg is.

 It’s the one that you kick with; the one that gives you more power and control.

 If not, just go and get a soccer ball, place it down it front of you, and take a shot.

 The foot that you use is likely your dominant foot.